LinHangzheng/hangzheng.info/_pages/about.md

 I'm a Senior student at [Zhejiang University/University of Illinois at Urbana-Champaign Institute](https://zjui.intl.zju.edu.cn/).

 I major in electronic and computer engineering and am interested in Artificial Intelligence, especially about deep learning.
-Recently, I am researching on an efficient and accurate method to detect aggressive behavior and human falling by convolutional neural network whith professor [Volodymr Kindratenko](http://www.ncsa.illinois.edu/People/kindr/).
+Recently, I am researching on an efficient and accurate method to detect aggressive behavior and human falling by convolutional neural network whith professor [Volodymyr Kindratenko](http://www.ncsa.illinois.edu/People/kindr/).

 A version of my CV and transcript can be found here.